abdxxll/Capstone-Final-Vintage-Collectibles-Price-Evaluator-/README.md

 # Capstone App

-A mobile application built with React Native and Expo for personal finance management.
+A mobile application built with React Native and Expo.

 ## Prerequisites